YimMenu-Lua/Samurais-Scripts/FEATURES.md

   - **Public Enemy N°1:**
     - When enabled, all nearby NPCs will attack you *(except cops)*.

+  - **Extend World Limits:**
+    - Allows you to travel farther into the ocean without you dying or your vehicle getting destroyed.
+Useful if you want to have dogfights in the middle of nowhere.
+Please note that this does not remove the sky box, you'll still be limited as to how high you can fly.
+  - **Smooth Waters:**
+     - Gets rid of ocean waves and makes sailing boats or riding jetskis feel like skiing.
+Especially useful when playing those awful boat sell missions.

 - **Improved [Object Spawner](https://github.com/xesdoog/object-spawner):**
   - Fixed a few bugs in the main script and added the ability to attach objects to your vehicle.